-At Dayley Family Dental we know how scary it can sometimes be to have your dental work done.
+At Dayley Family Dental, we know how scary it can sometimes be to have your dental work done.
 That is why Dr. Blake Dayley and his team offer a variety of options to keep you as comfortable as possible.
 One comfort option we use is anesthesia.
 We offer many forms of anesthesia for both adults and children.
-Blake Dayley is a member of the American Academy of Pediatric Dentists and the American Dental Association®.
-He has owned and operated dental surgical centers for over 10 years.
-In order to better serve his patients, Blake Dayley has brought Sleep Dentistry right into the comfort of his family practice.
+Dr. is a member of the American Academy of Pediatric Dentists and the American Dental Association®, and he has owned and operated dental surgical centers for over 10 years.
+In order to better serve our patients, we have brought sleep dentistry right into the comfort of our family practice.

 These options for sleep dentistry in Boise, Idaho, include the following:

 - Local Anesthetic (numbing just the teeth we are working on)

 - Oral Sedatives (full body relaxation, like having a glass or two of wine)

 - Nitrous Oxide (also called laughing gas, calms and distracts your mind)

 - General Anesthesia (Sleep Dentistry, dentistry is done while you dream!)